 Have you collected the documentation you will need for Site Specific Approval (SSA)?

 SSA is a component of research governance and involves assessment of the suitability of the site and the Investigators for the proposed research.
-Read the Site Specific Approval section H on page 7 of this document for specific requirements.
+Read the Site Specific Approval (section H on page 7 of this document) for specific requirements.
 This section must be completed by the Chief Investigator responsible for the research project at this site.

 If you have further questions regarding SSA please contact Deborah McKay d.mckay@neura.edu.au.